 - 1. Bunuba people can access the parks to carry out their law, culture and customary activities as necessary. - 2.
-The value of the parks' lands and waters to the culture and heritage of Aboriginal people (including its sites, habitats, plants and animals of special cultural significance to Bunuba people) is conserved. - Human activities in or near the parks do not adversely affect the Aboriginal cultural heritage sites and other cultural values within these areas. - 4.
+The value of the parks' lands and waters to the culture and heritage of Aboriginal people (including its sites, habitats, plants and animals of special cultural significance to Bunuba people) is conserved. - 3.
+Human activities in or near the parks do not adversely affect the Aboriginal cultural heritage sites and other cultural values within these areas. - 4.
 The value of Bunuba people's traditional knowledge is recognised and used in managing the parks where appropriate. - 5.
 Bunuba people have opportunities to be trained and employed in conservation and land management activities relevant to the parks, and to develop or expand commercial tourism business operations in the parks. - 6.
 People working in the parks, and visitors, have opportunities to become aware of the cultural significance of these areas to Bunuba people.

-- 1. Facilitate Aboriginal customary activities in the parks consistent with relevant provisions in the CALM Act, Biodiversity Conservation Act, and associated regulations, policy and 'local area arrangements' 13. - 2.
-Facilitate negotiations with relevant parties early in the life of this plan to ensure all the parks have adequate legal access (e.g. establish legal access to Jungi-wa/Guwinyja Conservation Park and Balili Conservation Park). - 3.
-Ensure management operations and developments in the parks do not adversely affect cultural heritage sites and other cultural values, and implement measures to address site-specific issues if considered necessary by Bunuba people (e.g. fire management to protect heritage sites). - 4.
-Make sure that any known potential risks to Bunuba cultural sites and other cultural values are evaluated and highlighted, where relevant when providing advice on external planning and development proposals that have the potential to adversely affect the parks. - 5.
-Use legal mechanisms (e.g. notices under the CALM Act) and/or other measures (e.g. signage, information, education, fences and gates) to restrict or otherwise manage public access to protect culturally sensitive areas if considered necessary by Bunuba people. - 6.
-Facilitate observance of Bunuba cultural protocols as necessary subject to Bunuba advice (e.g. ensure cultural protocols are incorporated into research or commercial operator lease or licence conditions where relevant). - 7.
-Implement strategies described throughout this plan that help conserve native habitats and species to
+- 1. Facilitate Aboriginal customary activities in the parks consistent with relevant provisions in the CALM Act, Biodiversity Conservation Act, and associated regulations, policy and 'local area arrangements'. - 2.
+Work with all relevant parties as required to implement joint vesting and other tenure changes in accordance with the ILUA and JMA.
+As part of this process, seek to upgrade classification of existing and proposed conservation reserves to Class A, to recognise and better protect their numerous values of national and international significance (e.g. highlighted in Section 10, and elsewhere throughout this plan). - 3.
+Facilitate negotiations with relevant parties early in the life of this plan to ensure all the parks have adequate legal access (e.g. establish legal access to Jungi-wa/Guwinyja Conservation Park and Balili Conservation Park). - 4.
+Ensure management operations and developments in the parks do not adversely affect cultural heritage sites and other cultural values, and implement measures to address site-specific issues if considered necessary by Bunuba people (e.g. fire management to protect heritage sites). - 5.
+Make sure that any known potential risks to Bunuba cultural sites and other cultural values are evaluated and highlighted, where relevant when providing advice on external planning and development proposals that have the potential to adversely affect the parks. - 6.
+Use legal mechanisms (e.g. notices under the CALM Act) and/or other measures (e.g. signage, information, education, fences and gates) to restrict or otherwise manage public access to protect culturally sensitive areas if considered necessary by Bunuba people.

-&lt;sup>13 Further information regarding legislation and policy on Aboriginal customary in conservation estate is available via the department's website.
+&lt;sup>15 Further information regarding legislation and policy on Aboriginal customary in conservation estate is available via the department's website.
 Information about local area arrangements can be obtained from the relevant local departmental office, which in this case is the DBCA office in Broome, Western Australia.